anthonyneedles/QAZ/README.md

 ![QAZ Case Side-cut](docs/media/qaz_v1.1_sidecut_acrylicplate.png)

 The mounting screws/nuts used are of size #4-40.
-The quantities of screws and nuts for the QAZ 65% are:

-- 20x 3/4in. #4-40 panhead machine screw
-- 60x #4-40 hex nuts (1.5mm and 2mm width)
-- 20x #4-40 washers